wildfly/quickstart/ha-singleton-deployment/README.md

 Note that the example can be run on a single node as well, but without observation of the singleton properties.

 Start the two ${product.name} servers with the same HA profile using the following commands.
-Note that a socket binding port offset and an unique node name must be passed to the second server if the servers are binding to the same host.
+Note that a socket binding port offset and a unique node name must be passed to the second server if the servers are binding to the same host.

 For Linux: